-Teams are established for each homework problem separately.
-If you want to continue working in your team (which is strongly encouraged), please anounce this to the TA after submission of this homework.
+Teams are to be established for each phase separately.
+If you want to continue working in your team, please anounce this to the TA after submission of this phase.
 In the case that your team breaks up before finishing the assignment, each of you will be required to submit a completed assignment (in this case, your code is obviously allowed to be very similar).
 Extensions of the deadline(s) may be given if you provide good reasons for breaking up with your partner.